GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-72/index.md

 Remember when sites could automatically play sound as soon as the page loaded?
 You scramble to hit the mute key, or figure out which tab it was, and close it.
-That’s why some APIs require activation via a user gesture before they’ll work.
+That's why some APIs require activation via a user gesture before they'll work.
 Unfortunately, browsers handle activation in different ways.

 <figure class="float-right">